CQCL/pytket-docs/manual/manual_compiler.rst

     test_circ.get_commands() # Commands of our transformed Circuit

+We see from the output above that our newly defined :py:class:`DecompseZPass` has successfully decomposed the Pauli Z gates to Hadamard, Pauli X, Hadamard chains and left other gates unchanged.

 .. warning::
     pytket does not require that :py:class:`CustomPass` preserves the unitary of the :py:class:`Circuit` .
 This is for the user to ensure.